-With a not-so-subtle desire to ‘blazon her mark’ upon the world, Dorothy Parker (1893 – 1967) became a social and literary titan in the 1920s and 30s.
-Her epigrammatic writing – quick, bright and often caustic – appeared in the New Yorker for three decades where she helped define The New Yorker Short Story genre.
+With a not-so-subtle desire to “blazon her mark” upon the world, Dorothy Parker (1893 – 1967) became a social and literary titan in the 1920s and 1930s.
+Her epigrammatic writing—quick, bright, and often caustic—appeared in The New Yorker for three decades, where she helped define The New Yorker Short Story genre.

-The Collected Dorothy Parker features Parker’s short stories and poems originally published in 1944 as The Portable Dorothy Parker and book reviews Parker wrote for the New Yorker from 1927-1933.1
+The Collected Dorothy Parker features Parker’s short stories and poems originally published in 1944 as The Portable Dorothy Parker and book reviews Parker wrote for The New Yorker from 1927 to 1933.1

-Parker produced the kind of cynical critique and social commentary which we herald and even take for granted today but when she first published, this kind of comedic diminishing was new.
+Parker produced the kind of cynical critique and social commentary that we herald and even take for granted today, but when she first published, this kind of comedic diminishing was new.
 Vital.
 Vibrant.
-It edged in a group – including Hemingway – of celebrated and famous writers.
+It edged in a group—including Hemingway—of celebrated and famous writers.

 Parker on Hemingway:

 Ernest Hemingway wrote a short novel called “The Sun Always Rises.”
 Promptly upon its publication, Ernest Hemingway was discovered, the Stars and Stripes were reverentially raised over him, eight hundred and forty-seven book reviewers formed themselves into the word “welcome,” and the band played “Hail to the Chief” in three concurrent keys.

 Parker’s writing was greatly elevated by her social network, The Algonquin Round Table, and other “middle class, urban intellectuals.”